Everything You've Wanted to Know About Fukuoka (But Couldn't Find Reliable Answers For)

 Q: What's the deal with Nakasu at night?

-Nakasu is Kyushu's largest entertainment district.
-It's generally safe, well-lit, and full of restaurants.
-But avoid touts aggressively recruiting for bars — they lead to overpriced places with hidden charges.
+Nakasu is Kyushu's largest entertainment district — generally safe, well-lit, and full of restaurants.
+Steer clear of the touts aggressively recruiting for bars, though; they lead to overpriced places with hidden charges.
 Stick to established restaurants and yatai stalls.
-The Tenjin side of the river is more relaxed for evening dining.
+The Tenjin side of the river runs more relaxed for evening dining.

-Quick visit, yes.
+For a quick stop, yes.
 Founded in 757, it's Hakata's most important shrine and home to the Hakata Gion Yamakasa festival each July.
-A massive Yamakasa float is displayed year-round inside the grounds.
+A massive Yamakasa float stands on display year-round inside the grounds.
 Free entry, 5 minutes from Canal City.
 The adjacent Hakata Machiya Folk Museum (200 JPY) explains local textile traditions.
-30-45 minutes total.
+Budget 30-45 minutes total.

 Q: What about Fukuoka Tower?